robbert-vdh/yabridge/README.md

 ln -sf ~/.local/share/yabridge/libyabridge.so "$HOME/.wine/drive_c/Program Files/Steinberg/VstPlugins/plugin.so"
 ```

+The symlink-based installation method will not work with any host that does not
-If you are using the copy-based installation method, then don't forget to
+individually sandbox its plugins.
+If you are using the copy-based installation
-overwrite all copies of `libyabridge.so` you created this way whenever you
+method, then don't forget to overwrite all copies of `libyabridge.so` you
-update yabridge.
+created this way whenever you update yabridge.

+### DAW setup

+Finally, open your DAW's VST location configuration and tell it to look for
+plugins under `~/.wine/drive_c/Program Files/Steinberg/VstPlugins`, or whichever
+directories you've added in yabridgectl.
+That way it will automatically pick up
+all of your Windows VST2 plugins.

+### Bitbridge

+If you have downloaded the prebuilt version of yabridge or if have followed the
+instructions from the [bitbridge](#32-bit-bitbridge) section below, then
+yabridge is also able to load 32-bit VST plugins.
+The installation procedure for
+32-bit plugins is exactly the same as for 64-bit plugins.
+Yabridge will
+automatically detect whether a plugin is 32-bit or 64-bit on startup and it will
+handle it accordingly.

+### Wine prefixes

+It is also possible to use yabridge with multiple Wine prefixes.
+Yabridge will
+automatically detect and use the Wine prefix the plugin's `.dll` file is located
+in.
+Alternatively you can set the `WINEPREFIX` environment variable to override
+the Wine prefix for all instances of yabridge.

 ### Search path setup